 Usually you will be sent to an IME when the insurance company is looking for a reason to deny your benefits.
 If you get a notice for an IME, contact a workers' comp attorney.

 Getting the maximum amount for your workers compensation case can be tough.
-Click here to learn how an attorney can help maximise your recovery
+Click here to learn how an attorney can help maximize your recovery